bjsi/incremental-writing/README.md

 This plugin allows you to do incremental writing in Obsidian.
 Notes and blocks can be added to queues that will schedule reviews of your writing over time.

+I made a video explaining incremental writing using an earlier version of the plugin [here](https://youtu.be/LLS_8Y744lk).
+I will create an updated version soon!

 ## Using the plugin

 NOTE: If you are using Vim mode, adding a block to the queue must be done with a hotkey because using ctrl+p to open the command palette causes the cursor to move up a line.